 Most companies don't need a full-time IT SOX Director.
-What they need is someone who can step in quickly, own the program, and operate like part of the team, without the overhead of a full-time hire.
+I step in as an experienced owner, setting direction and keeping the program moving year-round, without the overhead of a full-time hire.
 Here's what that looks like:

 I founded Mekas Consulting to work more directly with the people and teams I can genuinely help, without the layers and rigidity of a big firm.